-These healthier Belgium waffles are perfect for a weekend brunch (or hey, even weekday breakfast) to enjoy for some peaceful time alone or to cook and share with others.
+These healthier Belgian waffles are perfect for a weekend brunch (or hey, even weekday breakfast) to enjoy for some peaceful time alone or to cook and share with others.

-I make mine with spelt flour, which is a less processed alternative to regular flour.
+I make my healthy Belgian waffles with spelt flour, which is a less processed alternative to regular flour.
 I also use homemade almond milk to keep them dairy-free, and avocado oil for a dose of healthy fats!

 This recipe is versatile, so you can use any oil you prefer, and regular or whole-wheat flour if you prefer.

 I enjoy mine topped with coconut yogurt, berries, and maple syrup!Print

 - Total Time: 16 mins

 - Category: Breakfast

 These are seriously the BEST healthy, fluffy Belgian waffles!

 - 4 tsp baking powder